soranoalejandro/arduino-interpreter/README.md

    Lexer	to interpret symbols ( { ( ; : ) operators ( + - * / ^ & ) and keywords ( function, if, var... )
    Parser	to join those building blocks and output the program structure in 'AST' format

-Expected results: get tokens fom lexer, get an Abstract Syntax Tree from the parser, Have fun!
+Expected results: get tokens from lexer, get an Abstract Syntax Tree from the parser, Have fun!

 //	to be tested on arduino uno and mega during development.